Lovett Fort-Whiteman: Arrest and death

-There the intentionally inadequate and miserable food supplied to the brutally overworked camp inmates and savage winter weather sapped Fort-Whiteman's strength and the formerly robust man's health rapidly failed.
-According to an acquaintance of Robert Robinson, who saw Fort-Whiteman, he was severely beaten for failure to fulfill the work norms in the camp, and was "a broken man, whose teeth had been knocked out."
+There the intentionally inadequate food supplied to the overworked camp inmates and savage winter weather sapped Fort-Whiteman's strength and the formerly robust man's health rapidly failed.
+According to an acquaintance of Robert Robinson, who saw Fort-Whiteman, he was severely beaten for failure to fulfill the work norms in the camp, and was "a broken man, whose teeth had been knocked out".
 On January 13, 1939, Lovett Fort-Whiteman died of illness related to malnutrition.
 He was 49 years old.
-According to the death certificate filled out at the Southern Mining Administration's Yuglag hospital in Ust-Taezhny, Fort-Whiteman was most likely working at the taezhnik mine.
+According to the death certificate filled out at the Southern Mining Administration's Gulag hospital in Ust-Taezhny, Fort-Whiteman was most likely working at the Taezhnik mine.

-The hospital in the Yuglag camp "taezhnik" was also called the Orotukan hospital after the name of the neighboring village of Orotukan "Оротукан".
-Another accused Trotskyist, the writer Varlam Shalamov, mentioned this hospital and the prison settlement in his story "the Green Prosecutor".
-Shalamov recovered from severe illness and later worked in the successor to the Orotukan hospital located in the village of Debin.

-Although Fort-Whiteman’s death certificate was printed on letterhead belonging to the Camp Department of the Southern Mining and Industrial Administration "ОЛП ЮГПУ ЮГЛАГ", the need to increase production of tin led to reorganizations of the Sevvostlag organization structure in October 1938 that preceded Lovett's death and led to the reorganization of Yuglag into the Southwest Mining and Industrial Administration "ОЛП ЮЗГПУ ЮГЛАГ" with its center in Ust-Utinaya "Усть-Утиная".
-The Southwest Mining and Industrial Administration was responsible for the operation of a complex of camps, including "taezhnik" in the village of Ust-Taezhny "Orotukan", where Lovett Fort-Whiteman died.
+Although Fort-Whiteman's death certificate was printed on letterhead belonging to the Camp Department of the Southern Mining and Industrial Administration, the need to increase production of tin led to reorganizations of the Sevvostlag organization structure in October 1938 that preceded Lovett's death and led to its reorganization into the Southwest Mining and Industrial Administration with its center in Ust-Utinaya.
+The Southwest Mining and Industrial Administration was responsible for the operation of a complex of camps, including Taezhnik in the village of Ust-Taezhny (Orotukan), where Lovett Fort-Whiteman died.